Unity-Technologies/AssetGraph/README.md

 ![SS](/Doc/400-2.png)

 ###Prefabricator
 Prefabricator is a node that let you create Prefab in the form you need in your game.
 You can use Prefabricator by extending AssetGraph.PrefabricatorBase script and make your own Prefab.
 - IN: list of group of assets
-- OUT: list of generated prefabs
+- OUT: list of group of assets (generated prefabs added to each group)

 ![SS](/Doc/700.png)